Fork me on GitHub

 AI Assembly

-In simple terms, you describe what you want to build, AI Assembly looks for suitable libraries, reads their structured metadata, and prepares the initial files, dependencies, configuration, and implementation needed to get started.
+In simple terms, you describe what you want to build, AI Assembly looks for suitable libraries, reads their structured metadata, and prepares the initial files, dependencies, configuration, and starter implementation needed to get started.

 Reference: https://machanism.org/ai-assembly/index.html